Software Engineering · DevOps · Infrastructure

 Mentor UConn undergraduate students on professional networking and career goals.

-I get to work with an amazing team of individuals from around the globe.
-Here are some recent workshops I've attended along with their official workshop photos (where available).
+I get to work with amazing engineering teams from around the world.
+Here are some recent conferences and workshops where we may have already met.

 2025